kodycode/PokeBot-Python/README.md

 To setup the bot,

-1. Rename config_template.json to config.json

-2. Rename events_template.json to events.json

-3. Enter your discord bot token into the `token` field of config.json
+1. Enter your discord bot token into the `token` field of settings/config.json

-4. Run the bot with `python bot.py` or `python3 bot.py`
+2. Run the bot with `python bot.py` or `python3 bot.py`

 For more options for configuration, see the [config page](https://github.com/kodycode/PokeBot-Python/wiki/Config).